Guide to applying for housing assistance

 Primary documents

-• Full birth certificate or extract of birth certificate or birth card as provided by other state registries
+• Full birth certificate or extract of birth certificate or birth card as provided by other State or Territory registries

 • Passport

-• Photo identification card, adult proof of age card or 18+ card
+• Photo identification card, Adult proof of age card or 18+ card (physical card or digital version)

-• Keypass ID card with photo or Keypass in Digital iD
+• Keypass ID card with photo (physical card or digital version)

 • Queensland Corrective Services—Proof of identity form (if you're applying for assistance while living in a correctional facility located in Queensland)